JUPIX AND PROPERTYFILE

 7.5 The Provider agrees:

-(a) to process the Client Personal Data only in accordance with the Client’s written instructions, unless required to do otherwise by EU or UK law, in which case the Provider shall inform the Client of that legal requirement (unless prohibited from doing so by law);
+(a) to process the Client Personal Data only in accordance with the Client’s written instructions, unless required to do otherwise by UK law, in which case the Provider shall inform the Client of that legal requirement (unless prohibited from doing so by law);

 (b) to ensure that all its staff involved in processing the Client Personal Data are under appropriate contractual or statutory duties of confidentiality;